West Campus Building C 107

 The workload for this course will require due diligence and integrity on students' part.
 Students are individually responsible for ensuring they understand all requirements of the course, have access to necessary supplies and complete assignments accordingly.

-Complete all readings and course preparation as assigned.
-This is imperative for successful completion of the course.
 I have found that students who do well in my classes generally ascribe to the following practices:

 Effective learning can only occur in a safe space where students and the professor are open to the views of people different from themselves.
 In this time we share together over the semester, please honor the uniqueness of your fellow classmates and appreciate the opportunity we have to learn from one another.